Tobionecenobi/SEB/README.md

 *SEB is a C++ library where one can build a structure by linking sub-units such as polymers or geometric shapes together and then ask SEB to analytically derive a symbolic expression for the small angle scattering of the structure.*

 ## Introduction
-SEB is a C++ library that allows you to build structures from building blocks such as spheres, polymers, rods, etc., and obtain their scattering properties symbolically.
-SEB provides functions that enable you to attach building blocks together at specific points called reference points, and compute the form factor of a composite structure, $F$, the radius of gyration, $R^2_g$, and other scattering properties.
-These properties are for small angle scattering theory and are meant for structures floating around, some litterature would call the isotropic form factor.
+SEB is a C++ library that allows you to build structures from sub-units such as spheres, polymers, rods, etc., and obtain their scattering properties symbolically.
+SEB provides functions that enable you to attach sub-units together at specific points called reference points, and compute the form factor of a composite structure, $F$, the radius of gyration, $R^2_g$, and other scattering properties relevant for structures in solution.

 ### Workflow
-To give you a quick overview of how SEB works, imagine a structure that you want to build from the available building blocks.
-You can use SEB to write a short C++ program that defines the structure, and generate the form factor as a symbolic equation.
+To give you a quick overview of how SEB works, imagine a structure that you want to build from the available sub-units.
+You can use SEB to write a short C++ program that defines the structure by creating and linking sub-units together, and generate the form factor as a symbolic equation.
 You can then plot the equation by substituting the symbols with numerical values.
 A typical work flow of SEB is shown in the following picture:

 ![Workflow](https://github.com/Tobionecenobi/SEB/assets/45657039/59a2129c-ce13-4534-8aef-69e5b7e02600)
-1. Imagine a structure one can build from the given building blocks (Here a polymer star).
+1. Here we imagine a star-polymer structure one can build from the given sub-units.
-2. Using the SEB librabry in C++ build the structure by attaching the building blocks together (Here a polymer is the building block).
+2. Using the SEB library, we write a small C++ program to build the structure by attaching GaussianPolymer sub-units to a central point.
-3. End the code with calling ```cout << getFormFactor("PolymerStar") << endl``` to generate the form factor as an symbolic equation.
+3. End the code with calling ```cout << getFormFactor("PolymerStar") << endl``` to analytically calculate a symbolic expression for the form factor.
-4. Plot the equation by substituting the symbols in the equation.
+4. Graph the equation by substituting the symbols in the equation for specific values.

 ### Supported Subunits